krakenjs/lusca/README.md

 ### lusca.csrf(options)

 * `key` String - Optional.
 The name of the CSRF token added to the model.
 Defaults to `_csrf`.
+* `secret` String - Optional.
+The key to place on the session object which maps to the server side token.
+Defaults to `_csrfSecret`.
 * `impl` Function - Optional.
 Custom implementation to generate a token.

 Enables [Cross Site Request Forgery](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_\(CSRF\)) (CSRF) headers.